CTL Focus On Teaching Banner

 About the Focus on Teaching Conference

 Each year, the Focus on Teaching Conference brings together our Georgian community to share practices, experiences and insights about learning and teaching.
 Faculty and students continue to work together to explore new learning and venture into amazing futures.
-Thus, we invite you to join us in sharing innovative ideas and developing new passions that re-invigorate our teaching practice and our lives.
+Join us in sharing innovative ideas and developing new passions that re-invigorate our teaching practice and our lives.

 We’re excited to support and inspire our community of teachers and celebrate as we recognize all the ways we work together, create and share knowledge, and connect learning inside and outside the classroom.